ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 > A CoRIM profile MUST describe:
 >
-> * How cryptographic verification key material is conveyed (e.g., using Attestation Keys triples, or CoTS tags)
+> * How cryptographic verification key material is represented (e.g., using Attestation Keys triples, or CoTS tags)
 > * How key material is associated with the Attesting Environment
 > * How the Attesting Environment is identified in Evidence